CozyFerret/sharepoint-migration-tool/.mcp/code_structure.md

 - Scanner provides raw file data to Analyzers
 - Fixers apply changes based on Analyzer results
 - SharePoint module integrates with the Data Cleaner for uploads
+- Test modules use mock classes to isolate components for unit testing

 ## Data Flow